samsquire/ideas4/README.md

 # 558. Assign location, multinames and State Multiexpressions

+This idea is the combination of multiple thoughts:

+* **Assign location** We assign something a location and pass it through different locations over time.
+There is a transition from one location to another location.
+* **Multinames** We can refer to something through multiple names.
+* **Scheduling** We ultimately want to schedule membership and removal of membership of states over time.
+* **State multiexpressions** We can describe the progression of states of multiple things/locations over time.

 Can we define the location, state, control flow progression of things with expressions and named facts?

 We define facts that can be matched or not matched.
 The clauses before the equals symbol (=) represent what needs to match to start this state machine progression.
 Then each set of facts is matched before moving to the next stage.